 Greater control of our wrist, and our bodies in general, allows us to move our hands more freely in our music making.
 Strumming the guitar...bowing a violin...playing the piano...all of our movements become so much easier.

 The wrist epiphany was so profound that I wondered what other ways I had mismapped my body.
 Could this be the cause of my tense neck when driving?
 How about the dull, persistent lower back pain?
 What about my inability to throw a frisbee or do a decent push-up?
 What about the glass ceiling on speed I always felt when playing the piano?
 The answer is yes, yes, and yes.

-Andover Educators is an organization that promotes healthy music making through the study of Body Mapping.
+Association for Body Mapping Education is an organization that promotes healthy music making through the study of Body Mapping.
 They have a catalog of books and DVDs to assist the musician in recovering from injury, or regaining ease of movement while making music.

 Move Well, Avoid Injury

 Though not necessarily aimed at musicians, this DVD is The Bible of Body Mapping.
 With chapters on each part and function of the body, this fascinating multi-media presentation will give you much to think about as you move on a daily basis.